What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • paroxysmal arrhythmia;

-• manifestations of coronary artery disease (ischemia) or infarct conditions;
+• manifestations of coronary artery disease (ischemia) or infarction conditions;

 • the appearance of pain in the heart, shortness of breath, sudden weakness, cyanosis of the skin in patients with cardiac diseases.

-An ECG study is used to diagnose systemic diseases, monitor patients under anesthesia or before surgery.
-Before medical examination of patients who have crossed the 45-year milestone.
+ECG studies are used to diagnose systemic diseases, monitor patients under anesthesia or before surgery.
+Before clinical examination of patients who have crossed the 45-year mark.

-An ECG examination is mandatory for persons undergoing a medical commission (pilots, drivers, machinists, etc.) or associated with hazardous production.
+An ECG examination is mandatory for persons undergoing a medical examination (pilots, drivers, machinists, etc.) or associated with hazardous work.

-The human body has a high electrical conductivity, which allows you to read the potential energy of the heart from its surface.
+The human body has high electrical conductivity, which allows the potential energy of the heart to be read from its surface.
 Electrodes connected to various parts of the body help with this.
-In the process of excitation of the heart muscle by electrical impulses, the voltage difference fluctuates between certain points of abduction, which is recorded by electrodes located on the body - on the chest and limbs.
+In the process of excitation of the heart muscle by electrical impulses, the voltage difference oscillates between certain lead points, which is recorded by electrodes located on the body - on the chest and limbs.

-A certain movement and magnitude of tension during the period of systole and diastole (contraction and relaxation) of the heart muscle changes, the tension fluctuates, and this is fixed on a chart paper tape by a curved line - teeth, convexity and concavity.
-Signals are created and the tops of triangular teeth are formed by electrodes placed on the limbs (standard leads).
+A certain movement and amount of tension during systole and diastole (contraction and relaxation) of the heart muscle changes, the tension fluctuates, and this is recorded on a chart paper tape with a curved line - teeth, convexity and concavity.
+Electrodes placed on the limbs (standard leads) create signals and form the tops of triangular teeth.

-Six leads located on the chest display heart activity in a horizontal position - from V1 to V6.
+Six leads located on the chest display cardiac activity in a horizontal position - from V1 to V6.

 On the limbs:

-• Lead (I) - displays the voltage level in the intermediate circuit of the electrodes placed on the left and right wrists (I=LR+PR).
+• Lead (I) – displays the voltage level in the intermediate circuit of the electrodes located on the left and right wrist (I=LR+PR).

-• (II) - fixes on the tape the electrical activity in the circuit - the ankle of the left leg + the wrist of the right hand).
+• (II) – records on the tape the electrical activity in the circuit – ankle of the left leg + wrist of the right hand).

-• Lead (III) - characterizes the voltage in the circuit of the fixed electrodes of the wrist of the left hand and the ankle of the left leg (LR + LN).
+• Lead (III) – characterizes the voltage in the chain of fixed electrodes of the wrist of the left hand and ankle of the left leg (LR + LN).

-If necessary, additional leads are installed, reinforced - "aVR", "aVF" and "aVL".
+If necessary, additional leads are installed, reinforced ones - “aVR”, “aVF” and “aVL”.

-The general principles for deciphering the cardiogram of the heart are based on the indications of the elements of the cardiography curve on the chart tape.
+The general principles of deciphering a cardiac cardiogram are based on the readings of the elements of the cardiography curve on the chart tape.

-The teeth and bulges in the diagram are indicated by capital letters of the Latin alphabet - “P”, “Q”, “R”, “S”, “T”
+The teeth and bulges on the diagram are indicated by capital letters of the Latin alphabet - “P”, “Q”, “R”, “S”, “T”

-1. The convexity (tooth or concavity) "P" displays the function of the atria (their excitation), and the entire complex of the upwardly directed wave - "QRS", the greatest spread of the impulse through the heart ventricles.
+1. The convexity (wave or concavity) of the “P” reflects the function of the atria (their excitation), and the entire complex of the upward-pointing wave is the “QRS”, the greatest spread of the impulse through the cardiac ventricles.

-2. The bulge "T" characterizes the restoration of the potential energy of the myocardium (the middle layer of the heart muscle).
+2. The “T” convexity characterizes the restoration of the potential energy of the myocardium (the middle layer of the heart muscle).

-3. Particular attention when deciphering the ECG in adults is given to the distance (segment) between adjacent elevations - "P-Q" and "ST", displaying the delay in electrical impulses between the heart ventricles and the atrium, and the "TR" segment - relaxation of the heart muscle in the interval (diastole) .
+3. When deciphering ECGs in adults, special attention is paid to the distance (segment) between adjacent elevations - “P-Q” and “S-T”, which reflect the delay of electrical impulses between the cardiac ventricles and the atrium, and the “TR” segment - relaxation of the heart muscle in the interval (diastole) .

-4. The intervals on the cardiographic line include both hills and segments.
-For example - "P-Q" or "Q-T".
+4. The intervals on the cardiographic line include both elevations and segments.
+For example - “P-Q” or “Q-T”.

-Each element on the graphic image indicates certain processes occurring in the heart.
-It is by the indicators of these elements (length, height, width), location relative to the isoline, features, according to the various locations of the electrodes (leads) on the body, that the doctor can identify the affected areas of the myocardium, based on the indications of the dynamic aspects of the energy of the heart muscle.
+Each element in the graphic image indicates certain processes occurring in the heart.
+It is by the indicators of these elements (length, height, width), location relative to the isoline, features, according to the various locations of electrodes (leads) on the body that the doctor can identify the affected areas of the myocardium, based on the readings of the dynamic aspects of the energy of the heart muscle.

-The analysis of the result of the ECG decoding is carried out by evaluating the data in a certain sequence:
+The analysis of the ECG decoding result is carried out by assessing the data in a certain sequence:

 • Determination of heart rate indicators.
 With the same interval between the “R” teeth, the indicators correspond to the norm.

-• The rate of heart contraction is calculated.
-It is determined simply - the ECG recording time is distributed by the number of cells in the interval between the "R" teeth.
-With a good cardiogram of the heart, the frequency of contractions of the heart muscle should be within the limits not exceeding 90 beats / min.
-A healthy heart should have a sinus rhythm, it is determined mainly by the elevation of the "P", reflecting the excitation of the atria.
-For wave motion, this norm indicator is 0.25 mV with a duration of 100 ms.
+• The heart rate is calculated.
+This is determined simply - the ECG recording time is distributed by the number of cells in the interval between the “R” teeth.
+With a good cardiogram of the heart, the frequency of contractions of the heart muscle should be within the limits not exceeding 90 beats/min.
+A healthy heart should have sinus rhythm, it is determined mainly by the elevation of “P”, reflecting the excitation of the atria.
+In terms of wave motion, this normal indicator is 0.25 mV with a duration of 100 ms.

-• The norm of the size of the depth of the "Q" tooth should not be more than 0.25% of the fluctuations in the height of the "R" and the width of 30 ms.
+• The norm for the size of the depth of the “Q” wave should not be more than 0.25% of the fluctuations in the elevation of “R” and the width of 30 ms.

-• The fluctuation width "R" of the elevation, during normal heart function, can be displayed with a large range ranging from 0.5-2.5 mV.
-And the activation time of excitation over the zone of the right heart chamber - V1-V2 is 30 ms. Above the zone of the left chamber - V5 and V6, it corresponds to 50 ms.
+• The latitude of oscillations of the “R” elevation, during normal heart function, can be displayed with a large range ranging from 0.5-2.5 mV.
+And the activation time of excitation above the zone of the right cardiac chamber - V1-V2 is 30 ms. Above the left chamber zone – V5 and V6, it corresponds to 50 ms.

-• According to the maximum length of the “S” wave, its dimensions in the norm with the largest lead cannot cross the threshold of 2.5 mV.
+• According to the maximum length of the “S” wave, its normal dimensions at the greatest abduction cannot cross the threshold of 2.5 mV.

-• The amplitude of the "T" fluctuations of the elevation, which reflects the restorative cellular processes of the initial potential in the myocardium, should be equal to ⅔ of the fluctuations of the "R" wave.
-The normal interval (width) "T" of elevation can vary (100-250) ms.
+• The amplitude of the oscillations of the “T” elevation, which reflects the restorative cellular processes of the initial potential in the myocardium, should be equal to ⅔ of the oscillations of the “R” wave.
+The normal interval (width) of the "T" elevation can vary (100-250) ms.

-• The normal ventricular firing complex (QRS) width is 100 ms. It is measured by the interval of the beginning of the "Q" and the end of the "S" of the teeth.
-The normal amplitude of the duration of the "R" and "S" waves is determined by the electrical activity of the heart.
+• The normal width of the ventricular excitation complex (QRS) is 100 ms. It is measured by the interval between the beginning of the “Q” and the end of the “S” teeth.
+The normal amplitude of the duration of the “R” and “S” waves is determined by the electrical activity of the heart.
 The maximum duration should be within 2.6 mV.

-ECG decoding in adults is the norm in the table
+ECG decoding for adults norm in the table

 QRS0.06-0.1 s